alexberriman/newtondb/README.md

 - Set up observers to listen to changes in your data.
 - Automatically hydrate from and persist changes to a remote store (e.g. file system, local storage, s3 bucket, etc.)

+That's where Newton can help out.

 ### Key features

-Although Newton doesn't aim to replace a traditional database, it does borrow on common features to let you interact with JSON data more effectively.
+Although Newton doesn't aim to replace a traditional database, it does borrow on common features to let you interact with your data more effectively.
 It does this by providing:

 - A serializable query language to query your data.
-- Adapters to read and batch update data to a common set of stores (filesystem, s3, local/session storage, etc.)
+- Adapters to read and write to commonly used stores (filesystem, s3, local/session storage, etc.)
-- Primary, secondary and sort indexes to improve the efficiency of reads.
+- Indices - primary, secondary and sort indexes to improve the efficiency of reads.
 - Serializable data transformations.
-- Query caching, eager/lazy loading data and relations.
+- Query caching, eager/lazy loading.
 - Transactions.
 - Observers (hooks).

 and more.
-Above everything else, Newton's mission is to optimize for **performance** and **extendability** when interfacing with JSON data.
+Above everything else, Newton's mission is to allow you to interface with your data while optimizing for **performance** and **extendability**.

 <div align="right"><a href="#top">Back to top</a></div>